Sagnik-Sengupta/F1-Laptime-Prediction/README.md

 # F1 Laptime Prediction 🏎️🏁

 ## Overview
 This project predicts **Q3 lap times** of Formula 1 races using **historical qualifying data**.
-The model is trained using Q1 and Q2 times from past races and then predicts Q3 times for the last race of each season.
+The model is trained using FP1, FP2, FP3, Q1 and Q2 times from past races and then predicts Q3 times for the last race (Abu Dhabi 🇦🇪) of each season.
+It utilizes the **FastF1 API** to fetch historical laptime data.

 ## Data Collection
 The dataset consists of F1 qualifying results from **2018 to 2024**, stored in CSV format.
 The data includes: